DTC Facilities & Resources

 For more information about the CS or to reserve a space please email firstname.lastname@example.org.

-For more information about the Animation Lab contact Suzanne Anderson.
+For more information about the lab contact Jacob Riddle.

 Digital Technology and Culture Program, Washington State University, PO Box 645020, Pullman, WA 99164-5020